Shipping Artwork: Tips for Artists

 Tips and Things to consider:

--Insurance: I personally do not insure most of my packages.
+- Insurance: I personally insure all international orders, and some of my domestic orders through Shippo’s Shipsurance.
 If you use Priority Mail, this often includes insurance up to a certain amount.
 Ask yourself if you can afford to lose the entire amount of the shipment if something goes wrong and you need to refund your customer’s money.
 If not, insure the package.
-I personally haven’t dealt with something going wrong with a package yet (knock on wood), but you might want to look into your options.
-Also look into the insurance claim process.
+I personally have dealt with two insurance claims in the 5ish years of shipping.

--Pack, measure, and weigh a sample piece of art to get accurate shipping costs before putting an item for sale online.
+- Pack, measure, and weigh a sample piece of art to get accurate shipping costs before putting an item for sale online.
 You don’t want to be surprised by shipping charges and lose all of your profit if you assume you can ship a 36”x48” canvas safely for $30.
+You can’t.

--If you only work with large pieces, consider reaching out to LTL freight companies for shipping quotes.
+- If you only work with large pieces, consider reaching out to LTL freight companies for shipping quotes.
 Or you can look at taking canvas off of the stretchers and shipping the rolled canvas in a tube.
 But this would force customers to spend time and money on re-stretching the canvas.
+I have shipped as large as 36″x48″ using Fedex and have been charged around $220 as my highest fee.
+I don’t offer these sizes often online.

 And that’s all I’ve got.
 This is my way of shipping artwork.
 I’m sure every artist does things a little differently, but as long as you ensure your art is safely packaged and can survive the aggressive journey most boxes take during the shipping process then you’re good to go.